python/cpython/Doc/library/select.rst

    string, as would be printed by the C function :cfunc:`perror`.

-.. type:: epoll([sizehint=-1])
+.. function:: epoll([sizehint=-1])

    (Only supported on Linux 2.5.44 and newer.)
 Returns an edge polling object, which can be used as Edge or Level Triggered interface for I/O events; see section :ref:`epoll-objects` below for the methods supported by epolling objects.

    .. versionadded:: 2.6